krzentner/language-world/data/basic_py_md/plate-slide-back.py.md

     if check("the robot's gripper is around drawer handle"): robot.pull("away from drawer")

-# drawer-close: push the drawer close
-def drawer_close(robot):
-    if check("the robot's gripper is not near the drawer handle"): robot.grab("drawer handle")
-    if check("the robot's gripper is forward aligned with drawer handle"): robot.push("drawer closed")

 # button-press-topdown: push the button down from above
 def button_press_topdown(robot):
     if check("the robot's gripper is not vertically aligned with button"): robot.put("gripper above button")
     if check("the robot's gripper is vertically aligned with button"): robot.push("down on button")

-# peg-insert-side: insert the peg into the hole from the side
-def peg_insert_side(robot):
-    if check("the robot's gripper is not vertically aligned with the peg"): robot.put("gripper above peg")
-    if check("peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper"): robot.grab("peg")
-    if check("the robot's gripper is forward aligned with the peg and the peg is not horizontally aligned with hole"): robot.align("peg to hole")
-    if check("peg is horizontally aligned with hole"): robot.insert("peg into hole")

-# window-open: slide the window open to the left
-def window_open(robot):
-    if check("the robot's gripper is not vertically aligned with the window handle and the robot's gripper is below the window handle"): robot.move("gripper to right of window handle")
-    if check("the robot's gripper is near the window handle"): robot.slide("window left")
-    if check("the robot's gripper is in front of the window handle"): robot.push("window left harder")

-# window-close: slide the window closed to the right
-def window_close(robot):
-    if check("the window handle is right of the robot's gripper and the robot's gripper is not near the window handle"): robot.move("gripper to left of window handle")
-    if check("the robot's gripper is near the window handle"): robot.slide("window right")
-    if check("the robot's gripper is in front of the window handle"): robot.push("window right harder")
 ```

 Please write a program to perform the last task, `plate-slide-back`.